Zettlr/zettlr-docs/docs/en/core/writing-markdown.md

 | Horizontal line    | `***` or `---`                | <hr>                                  |
 | Block quote        | `> Some quote`                | &nbsp;&nbsp;&nbsp;&nbsp;*Some quote*  |

+!!! note

-> This list is not exhaustive.
+    This list is not exhaustive.
 There are some more formatting symbols which can be enabled either with extensions or which will be introduced at a later stage of this documentation, for example citations.

 If you want to learn even more about Markdown, there are many good resources out there.
 A good starter is the Markdown guide on [Learn X in Y minutes](https://learnxinyminutes.com/docs/markdown/).
 If you want to get used to writing clean and unambiguous Markdown, [view the specifications by CommonMark](https://spec.commonmark.org/current/).
 Also, there's a "book" on the GitHub flavoured Markdown syntax.
 [View it here](https://gitbookio.gitbooks.io/markdown/content/).
 For those engaged in scholarly writing, the [Pandoc manual's section on its extended Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) is worth reading.